pjekel/cbtree/documentation/FileStore.md

 #### File Access Restrictions ####

 Neither Server Side Application will process any HTTP server directives.
-Therefore, any file or directory access restrictions in files like .htaccess are ignored by the Server Side Application.
+Any file and/or directory access restrictions in files like .htaccess are ignored by the Server Side Application.
-However, such restrictions will still be enforced by the HTTP server when users try to access the files or directories directly.
+However, such file access restrictions will still be enforced by the HTTP server when users try to access the files and/or directories directly.
+It is therefore highly recommended to put those types of restrictions in place anyway as part of standard your security procedures.

 If you have to rely on the HTTP server security, any HTTP request must be evaluated ***BEFORE*** the Server Side Application is invoked.